NVIDIA/NVFlare/examples/advanced/psi/README.md

 ## How to use FLARE PSI operator ?

 In current implementation, we only support the vertical learning use cases.
-The federated statistics use case will be addressed in the future release.
+The federated statistics use case will be addressed in the future release, therefore it will not be showed in this example.

-The usage is really simple.
+For User ids matching, the usage is really simple.

 * Step 1: user needs to implement the PSI interface where the client side's items need to be loaded.
 These items could be user_ids or feature names depending on your use case.